OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

     ```

-    At this point, the vLLM API should be available.
-You can test it through curl, pointing to the port 8000 of the VM and querying the `v1/models` path:
+    At this point, the vLLM API is available.
+Perform a test it through curl, pointing to the port 8000 of the VM and querying the `v1/models` path:
     ```shell
     $ curl http://localhost:8000/v1/models | jq .
     ```

-    You should receive a json response with the loaded models:
+    You will retrieve a json response with the loaded models:
     ```json
     {
         "object": "list",